 You have four color options that make up your website’s color palate: your primary color, your accent colors, text color and white space.

-Primary color is the predominant color that dominates across the website design.
+Your primary color is the predominant color that dominates across the website design.
 This choice leads to the experience readers have, and it may show up as a single color or a gradient.

 Your accent color is present less often, and should both complement your primary color and add something urgent, motivational or action-oriented to your pages.
 Accent color(s) appear on buttons or other website features designed to grab the reader’s eye and get them into action.